 Before joining Friends, Erinn’s career focused on human services and healthcare policy and administration.
 She served as Director of the Oregon Department of Human Services for four years and before that was the Assistant Director of Children and Family programs.
 In that time, she led several major reforms, including the safe and equitable reduction of children in foster care and the streamlining of program service delivery.
 Focusing on system innovation and shared accountability for results, Erinn has dedicated her career to helping individuals and communities reach their full potential through aligned partnerships with schools, employers, community leaders, Tribal nations, and faith-based organizations.
 Erinn’s past experience includes serving as Oregon Governor Ted Kulongoski’s Health and Human Services Policy Advisor, working as an attorney at Stoel Rives, LLP, and clerking for the Oregon Supreme Court.
 She holds a B.A. in psychology from Texas A&M University, and a law degree from the University of Texas at Austin.

 Abby Weast joined Friends of the Children as the Chief Operations Officer in June 2018, after over twenty years of leadership experience in operations and finance.
-After graduating from Bucknell University with a Bachelor of Science degree in Mathematics, Abby spent four years as an Army Engineer serving in Germany.
+After graduating from Bucknell University with a Bachelor of Science in Mathematics, Abby spent four years as an Army Engineer serving in Germany.
 When she returned to the US, she spent 12 years working for Frito Lay across multiple functions in both operations and finance.
 While there, she earned her MBA from Cornell University.
 In 2012, she joined Nike – working as a financial reporting director.
 Abby has also served on the board for the Portland non-profit LifeWorksNW since 2015.
 The focus of her career has been building high performing teams to deliver value to key stakeholders.
-She lives in Portland with her husband, Aaron.
-In her free time, she enjoys hiking with their dog, going to Timbers and Thorns soccer matches, reading, and traveling the world.
+She is a new Southern California transplant from Oregon with her husband, Aaron, and their dog, Watson.
+In her free time, she enjoys hiking, watching soccer, reading, and traveling.

 Originally from Houston, Texas, Tarece L. Johnson moved to Puerto Rico to attend La Universidad del Sagrado Corazon, where she earned her BA.
 She went on to achieve an MPA at Columbia University, an MBA at Emory University, and an EdD in Educational Leadership and Management at Capella University.